Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

-where $\kappa>0$ is a state-dependent coefficient.
-Precisely the same divergence will occur as $\theta\to2 \pi$ since in that limit the corner term also effectively acts to cancel the boundary law.
-This behaviour was numerically confirmed for IQH groundstates at fillings $\nu=1,2$ as well as for an excited state, and the $\kappa$ coefficient was obtained.\cite{Sirois} A diverging corner contribution was also obtained for the 2nd R\'enyi entropy $S_2$ for a fractional quantum Hall state at filling $\nu=1/2$ for bosons.\cite{Estienne}
+where \red{we introduced the quantity} $\kappa \geq 0$, a state-dependent coefficient.
+Precisely the same divergence will occur as $\theta\to2 \pi$ since in that limit the corner term also effectively acts to cancel the boundary law. \red{The result \eqref{eq:a-sharp} respects the convexity relation \eqref{eq:a-conv}, $a''(\theta)\geq 0$.} The behaviour \eqref{eq:a-sharp} was numerically confirmed for IQH groundstates at fillings $\nu=1,2$ as well as for an excited state, and the $\kappa$ coefficients \red{were} obtained.\cite{Sirois} A diverging corner contribution \red{in the small-angle limit} was also obtained for the 2nd R\'enyi entropy $S_2$ for a fractional quantum Hall state at filling $\nu=1/2$ for bosons.\cite{Estienne}